 We have talked to many professionals who confirmed that the craftsmanship of the solar arch itself could be much better.
 So far, everything that Just Catamarans did on our boat has been working great without issues.

-Just Catamarans also damaged a few things throughout the job, like our Sirius XM antenna cable; for which we had to pay, and our $600 Wi-Fi extender; which we haven’t been able to fix yet.
+During the move of our antennas from the side poles they were on to be integrated into the solar arch, our Sirius XM antenna cable was damaged (we had to pay for it to be replaced), our $600 Wi-Fi extender was damaged (we’re waiting to hear back from Just Catamarans on a resolution here), and the holes on the deck where the poles used to be were left uncovered over the weekend… during a rainstorm, which resulted in a lot of water entering the boat, through our bilges and causing a pretty big mess.
 Additionally, while they were trying to determine what was wrong with the XM system, they invoiced us for a new Sirius XM antenna, installed the new one, and trashed the old one before we determined it was the cable run that was broken, not the antenna itself.

 Just Catamarans Tips

 Here are 5 tips, should you decide to work with Just Catamarans.

 - Document everything via email

 - Send daily updates to Just Catamarans with pictures

 - Cover your boat with moving blankets or blue plastic liner